rjleveque/nz_tsunamis/README.md

 Repository for tsunami modeling in New Zealand with Jose Borrero and other collaborators.

+Currently requires the branch `tauranga` from the rjleveque fork of geoclaw.

 To create / fetch necessary topography and earthquake source files: